postmannen/steward/README.md

 `./nats-server -D`

+##### Install Steward

+You can either build Steward from source or download from release which is a compiled binary.

 ##### Build from source

 Steward is written in Go, so you need Go installed to compile it.
 You can get Go at <https://golang.org/dl/>.